 There are three ways to pay the stamp duty – through non-judicial stamp paper, by franking method or by using the e-stamping method.

 In some of the states, you can also pay the requisite stamp duty amount online, through RTGS/NEFT.
 Thereafter, the stamp duty certificate, with details such as the date, stamp duty type, etc., can be downloaded for the registration process.
 The centre has appointed the Stock Holding Corporation of India Limited (SHCIL) as the agency for e-stamps across the country.
 Buyers can visit the SHCIL portal, to pay stamp duty on their property purchase.

-What happens, if you pay inadequate stamp duty?
+What if you evade stamp duty?

 In some cases, for saving stamp duty, people show an undervalued property price, in the agreement.
 The government suffers revenue loss, due to such tax evasion.